BMW X3 hybrid performance, top speed & engine

 If you'd prefer to retain electric power for use later in your journey, 'Battery Control' mode lets you maintain a certain level of battery charge, for example when pottering around a city after a long motorway drive.
-There's also 'Max eDrive' which keeps the car in electric mode (as long as there's charge in the battery) unless you accelerate particularly hard.
+There's also 'Max eDrive', which keeps the car in electric mode (as long as there's charge in the battery) unless you accelerate particularly hard.

 You may use that mode a lot because it allows you to appreciate how refined the X3 truly is.
 The absence of engine noise doesn't mean you're suddenly subjected to rattles, clatters, wind, or tyre roar you couldn't hear before.

 The suspension is extremely good at ironing out harsh bumps, too.
 When you have to call on the petrol engine, you'll be disappointed – the two-litre unit is a little rough under acceleration.

 BMW X3 hybrid 0-62mph, top speed and acceleration

-Performance is strong thanks to those combined power sources: 0-62mph is over and done with in a tenth over six seconds and the engine, motor and gearbox working together to deliver a seamless surge of power when called upon.
-While there's 249bhp on tap in normal driving, Sport mode activates 'XtraBoost' which allows the electric motor to increase power to 288bhp, as long as there's enough charge.
+Performance is strong thanks to those combined power sources: 0-62mph is over and done within 6.1 seconds, and the engine, motor and gearbox work together to deliver a seamless surge of power when called upon.
+While there's 249bhp on tap in everyday driving, Sport mode activates 'XtraBoost', allowing a little more electrical assistance to boost power to 288bhp, as long as the batteries have enough charge.

 The X3 xDrive30e impresses on a twisty road despite its already-hefty weight having been added to by the hybrid system and its batteries.
-It feels solid, grippy and planted unless you really push your look, so all but the most demanding drivers will be satisfied.
+It feels solid, grippy and planted unless you push your luck, so all but the most demanding drivers will be satisfied.